-In order to help you differentiate the two breeds, today at AnimalWised we will go over the main differences between German Shepherd and Belgian Shepherd dogs.
+In order to help you differentiate the two breeds, AnimalWised brings you our guide to the main differences between German Shepherd and Belgian Shepherd dogs.

-There are four varieties of Belgian Shepherd, and they have very different characteristics from one another in terms of physical appearance even though they are genetically virtually identical.
-For this reason, the FCI regards them all as the same breed, the Belgian Shepherd, while the American Kennel Club and other similar organizations recognize the four types as separate breeds.
+There are four varieties of the Belgian Shepherd breed.
+They have very different characteristics from one another in terms of physical appearance, even though they are virtually identical in terms of genetics.
+For this reason, the FCI regards them all as the same breed, i.e. Belgian Shepherd.
+The American Kennel Club and similar organizations recognize the four types as separate and distinct breeds.

-If you cross a pair of Belgian Shepherds with the same phenotype, the entirety or part of the litter can have a totally different phenotype to that of their parents, resembling another variety instead.
-The four Belgian Shepherd varieties include:
+If you cross a pair of Belgian Shepherds with the same phenotype, the entirety or part of the litter can have a totally different phenotype to that of their parents.
+These means the resulting puppies may resembling another type of Belgian Shepherd.
+The four Belgian Shepherd varieties are:

-- Groenendael Belgian Shepherd / Belgian Sheepdog (AKC)
+- Groenendael Belgian Shepherd (otherwise known as the Belgian Sheepdog according to the AKC)